SESAME-Synchrotron/MS-XPD-ScanTool/docs/source/runScan.rst

 		*Figure 10: Main experiment parameters (TwoTheta Step Scan Without Using Robot)*

-	By clicking “Next”, if all is fine, the last GUI will pop up as shown below:
+	By clicking **“Next”**, if all is fine, the last GUI will pop up as shown below:

 	The DAQ system also offers **notifications feature**, it is an email service for any new scan-related updates.